8ctopus/sciter-sandbox/README.md

 - works on Windows, Mac and Linux
 - automatically install and configure sciter sdk
-- start scapp and inspector
+- start scapp in debug mode with inspector
 - easily test your changes (F5)
 - logger